 Hots described his awe at the tremendous wrath the mudslide brought down, smashing 49 homes.
 He had thought that if people were buried in their cars, rescuers could just dig out the cars and the people would be OK, he said.
 Instead, the vehicles were "twisted and torn up into pieces."

-“It is just amazing, the magnitude and the force that this slide has created, and it’s not just done that ¿to cars,” Hots said.
-“It’s done it to buildings, carpeting, photo albums … all this mud, that’s heavy, [makes the rescue efforts] very, very challenging.”
+"It is just amazing, the magnitude and the force that this slide has created, and it's not just done that ¿to cars," Hots said.
+"It's done it to buildings, carpeting, photo albums … all this mud, that's heavy, very, very challenging."